RocketSurgeonsGuild/rocketsurgeonsguild.github.io/input/blog/new-release.md

-Title: New Release
+Title: Test
-Published: 1/1/2016
+Published: 10/20/2019
-Category: Release
+Category: Test
-Author: me
+Author: David Driscoll
 ---
-There is a new release out, go get it now.
+This is a test... just only a test